More Information

 Highways and Transport

 This main corridor links into a network of active travel routes integrated along streets, green corridors and open spaces, creating a development that encourages walking and cycling.
-The active travel routes will connect to the existing routes around Lichfield, with improvements provided where required, linking with key destinations local such as Fradley, the City Centre and train stations.

-Access to the site at present is provided by a number of routes, including pedestrian access via existing public rights of way that cross the site.
+Access to the site at present is provided by a number of routes, including pedestrian access via existing Public Rights of Way that cross the site.

-We are proposing new road infrastructure that will connect to the south via Netherstowe Lane, to the north via Wood End Lane and through to the west to the forthcoming ‘The Lakes’ development.
+Following review of feedback received, ongoing stakeholder meetings and extensive technical work, we have revised the proposed access points.
+We are still proposing new road infrastructure that will connect to the north via Wood End Lane and through to the west via the forthcoming ‘The Lakes’ development.

 We understand that highways and transport is a key concern from the local community.
 We have been engaging key stakeholders to identify improvements that can be made to the local highway network to improve flow, safety and pressure points.